Experience Hiki-cha and a tea ceremony

 The Tea Making Demonstration

 The tea making demonstration by the teacher is a highlight of this store.
 In a very powerful moment, the Matcha is prepared quickly but with the utmost care.
 The teacher prepares two kinds of Matcha.
 The first is concentrated and the other is a diluted, weaker one.
 Both are made with Matcha powder that you milled yourself.

 ‘Zuishoan’ is a small Genroku-era (1688-1704) tea room, a style which little remains of today.
 It was originally built in Mimurodo (an area in Uji city) 300 years ago and moved to current place 150 years ago.
 A little gap between the wall and the door means the tea ceremony preparation is done.

 Please use your right hand to turn the handle left while holding the grinder with your left hand.
 It may be heavier than you expected.
 The best speed is one spin a second.
 A green powder will come out of a gap in the grinder after a while; you smell the great smell of fresh Matcha.

 At first, please take the cup in your left hand and place your right hand on the side of a cup.
 Next, turn the cup clockwise toward yourself twice.
 Then try the Matcha.
 After drinking it, wipe the cup and turn in the opposite direction to before.
 Although it looks easy, you may actually find it more difficult than you thought.

 Manner & Tips

 - Manner & Tips -

-The teacher will show us an example in advance, so you can just imitate it.
-Please enjoy your tea ceremony without any pressure!
+The teacher will show an example in advance, so you can just imitate.
+Please relax and enjoy the tea ceremony!